morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 #### Rule M21: Management will take away your tools and expect you to use the same equipment as every one else and yet expect you to do your job anyway. - /u/u/LowBudgetViking

 #### Rule M22: Being a tech in management doesn't make you exempt from the Rules, even *Rule M1* (when it comes to dealing with upper management). - /u/morriscox

+#### Rule M23: Management will tell you to do someone else's job but only give credit to them. - /u/morriscox

 *****
 # Mantras